unresolved3169/Turanic/README.md

 ## Known Bugs in 1.2:

-- Movement Bug (players not affected by gravity in 32bit systems)
+- Movement Bug (players not affected by gravity in some server devices)
-- Crafting recipe see buggy

 ## Features of Turanic:
 - Soft Codes